 If your circumstances change, it is your legal responsibility to advise us of this so that your benefit can be amended.

-During these unprecedented times, any evidence required in support of your application can be emailed to us at firstname.lastname@example.org.
-This can be done via a smartphone, by taking a clear photograph of the evidence, or if you have a scanner, scan the evidence and email it.
+Emailing can be done via a smartphone, by taking a clear photograph of the evidence, or if you have a scanner, scan the evidence and email it.
 The evidence checklist at the end of your completed application will provide you with the details we require.
 However, there may be certain instances where we require original documentation, if this is requested, please post this to us.
-An extension on the timescales will be allowed in these circumstances.
+An extension on the timescales may be allowed in these circumstances.

 Reviewing your claim